SIMPLYBOYS/subscan-essentials/README.md

 # Subscan

-Subscan is forked from Subscan Essentials supported by web3 foundation, which provided substrate-based blockchain explorer include observer and HTTP API server
+Subscan is forked from Subscan Essentials release v0.1.0, which supported by web3 foundation, which provided substrate-based blockchain explorer include observer and HTTP API server

 ## Contents